mcmarius/ReproNLP-2024/README.md

-# ReproNLP-2024
+# ReproNLP 2024

+This repository is associated with our paper _"Once Upon a Replication: It is Humans' Turn to Evaluate AI's Understanding of Children's Stories for QA Generation"_ for [ReproNLP 2024](https://repronlp.github.io/), part of [HumEval'24](https://humeval.github.io/) at [LREC-COLING 2024](https://lrec-coling-2024.org/).

-This repository provides all the necessary code and data for the reproduction of our experiments.
+We provide all the necessary code and data for the reproduction of our experiments.

 There is only one script for code which contains a CLI interface.